 The Alcohol and Other Drugs System in Australia

-The alcohol and other drugs system in Australia involves the government, non-government (not for profit, charitable and religious organisations, and self help groups) and private sectors (hospitals, pharmacists, medical practitioners and other private providers).
-These sectors work together to provide the full spectrum of alcohol and other drug services in Australia including;
+The alcohol and other drugs system in Australia (as at March 2020) involves the government, non-government (not for profit, charitable and religious organisations, and self help groups) and private sectors (private hospitals, pharmacists, medical practitioners and other private providers).
+These sectors work together to provide the full spectrum of alcohol and other drug services in Australia including:

-Legislation regarding alcohol and other drugs is developed at both a national and jurisdictional level in Australia, with the Commonwealth and the state and territories each having responsibility for different areas.
-Responsibility for enforcement of legislation lies with national and local police and law enforcement agencies.
+Legislation regarding alcohol and other drugs is developed at both a national and jurisdictional level in Australia, with the Commonwealth and the State and Territories each having responsibility for different areas.
+Responsibility for the enforcement of legislation lies with national and local police, other law enforcement agencies and regulatory bodies.

 There is a broad range of government, non-government and community sectors involved in the prevention of alcohol and other drug use and related harms in Australia.
 National campaigns regarding tobacco, alcohol and illicit drug use are delivered and jurisdictions also implement their own local programs aimed at preventing harms from alcohol and other drugs.

-There are three national drug research centres which receive funding from the Australian government, of which NCETA is one.
-The other two Centres are the National Drug Research Institute and the National Drug and Alcohol Research Centre.
-These three Centres contribute to understanding of a broad range of alcohol and other drug issues on an international level.
+There are four national drug research centres which receive funding from the Australian government, of which NCETA is one.
+The other three centres are the:

 The Alcohol and other Drugs Council of Australia (ADCA) is the peak body representing the interests of the non-government sector in Australia.
 For more information, see www.adca.org.au.